-Candice Marie Benbow is a writer and theologian.
+Candice Marie Benbow is a writer and digital influencer.

 She believes that, because we overcome by the words of our testimonies, it is important to lift the stories of women who find themselves hiding in plain sight.
 Through writing, Candice’s essays give voice to the shared experiences of heartbreak, grief and the journey towards wholeness and life.

 Following the release of Jay Z’s thirteenth studio album, 4:44, Candice wrote “4:43”, chronicling the stories of women who are caught on the underside of the growth of men.
 It has been read over 300,000 times and over 100,000 times across social media platforms.
 In addition to her own blog, her work has appeared in Glamour, Essence, Ebony, The Root, Urban Cusp, Religion and Politics, For Harriet and Patheos.